rickeycode/UINSamplePlaygrounds/WKWebView/WKWebViewConfigration/MinimumFontSize/README.md

 ## Result

 "minimumFontSize" property doesn't work when inclued textSizeAdjust style.
-There are same view when run app, exclued sample_edit_class_textSizeAdjust.html.
+We can see same view when showing example resources, exclued sample_edit_class_textSizeAdjust.html.
-But sample_edit_class_textSizeAdjust.html is providing view with sample_edit_class_textSizeAdjust.html properties disabled.
+But sample_edit_class_textSizeAdjust.html is providing view with minimumFontSize properties disabled.